fchoy/Personal-Website/README.md

 # Personal-Website

-These are the HTML, and CSS files for my personal website.
+These are the HTML, CSS, and Image files for my personal website.